cynthialmy/cynthialmy.github.io/_posts/2026-01-28-ai-customs-compliance-system.md

 - Define, upfront, when the system must "hit the brakes"

 After that, every additional 10,000 cases and every new country or policy does not require linear human workload scaling, but system capability does scale.

 ---

+## Business Outcomes: Safety-Constrained Efficiency

+I explicitly traded some automation upside for risk containment.
+The system aimed to increase throughput **only where reversibility was high**, while shifting expert time toward the most dangerous 10–20% of cases.
+This made improvements measurable and defensible: fewer high-intensity reviews, safer defaulting in low-risk buckets, and an audit trail that preserved rationale for years.

+In short, I optimized for **controllable risk exposure** over maximum automation.

+---